zeelz/gads-2020-cloud-practice-project/lab-translations/App Dev - Processing Cloud PubSub Data using Cloud Functions - Node.md

 ## Sign in to the Google Cloud Platform (GCP) Console

+Sign in with the Qwiklab provided credentials.
-On the Google Cloud Platform top-right menu, click Activate Cloud Shell icon to open Cloud Shell.
+On the GCP Console top-right menu, click ***Activate Cloud Shell*** icon to open ***Cloud Shell***.
+When prompted, click ***Continue*** to proceed.

+You can list the active account name with this command:
+`gcloud auth list`

+You can list the project ID with this command:
+`gcloud config list project`

 *Since we would be using only Cloud Shell for this lab you might as well click the Open in new window icon at the top right of Cloud Shell window to open it in a new tab.*

+You can list the active account name with this command:

+gcloud auth list

 ## Preparing the case study application